 - different baking/cooking processes – these can alter the molecular structure and hence the fiber’s properties

 - an individual’s gastrointestinal (GI) microbiome – individual variation may yield fermentation of fermentable fibers in variable quantities while generating different byproducts, this can yield different physiologic responses

 Of the 5 classifications of resistant starch, type 3 is very interesting with respect to cooking.
-By cooling food some of the digestible starch present may undergo retrodegradation to form resistant starch type 3; this will decrease the net calories absorbed.
+By cooling food, some of the digestible starch may undergo retrogradation to form resistant starch type 3; this will decrease the net calories absorbed.
 Even when reheating after cooling there can be a considerably lower increase in blood glucose after a meal.(Robertson, 2020).
-This varies in part due to the amylose-amylopectin ratio of a given food item; for example, reheating rice will eliminate ~20% of its resistant starch while reheating potato will eliminate almost all of its resistant starch.(Robertson, 2021) However, it should be noted a recent systematic review and meta-analysis (SR/MA) found that increasing resistant starch over longer periods of time only had a small, likely clinically insignificant, impact on fasting blood glucose and no impact on insulin resistance.(Xiong, 2020).
+This varies in part due to the amylose-amylopectin* ratio of a given food item; for example, reheating rice will eliminate ~20% of its resistant starch while reheating potato will eliminate almost all of its resistant starch.(Robertson, 2021) However, it should be noted a recent systematic review and meta-analysis (“SR/MA”) found that increasing resistant starch over longer periods of time only had a small, likely clinically insignificant, impact on fasting blood glucose and no impact on insulin resistance.(Xiong, 2020)

 While I do not believe this “diet hack” will be a game changer for anyone, you can consider cooling or cooling/reheating digestible starch if you’re attempting to lower the total calories you consume.
 This is one of several examples regarding why counting calories is an inexact science; as described in earlier lessons the best we can generally do is derive an informed estimate and then adjust accordingly.